Light/Dark

 One person mortifies themselves and others, committed to the practice of mortifying themselves and others.

 One person doesn’t mortify either themselves or others, committed to the practice of not mortifying themselves or others.
-They live without wishes in the present life, extinguished, cooled, experiencing bliss, having become holy in themselves.
+They live without wishes in this very life, quenched, cooled, experiencing bliss, with self become divine.

-27And what person doesn’t mortify either themselves or others, committed to the practice of not mortifying themselves or others, living without wishes in the present life, extinguished, cooled, experiencing bliss, having become holy in themselves?
+mn60:39.1And what person doesn’t mortify either themselves or others, committed to the practice of not mortifying themselves or others, living without wishes in this very life, quenched, cooled, experiencing bliss, with self become divine?

-28When their mind has become immersed in samādhi like this — purified, bright, flawless, rid of corruptions, pliable, workable, steady, and imperturbable — they extend it toward recollection of past lives. … They recollect their many kinds of past lives, with features and details.
+mn60:55.1When their mind has become immersed in samādhi like this—purified, bright, flawless, rid of corruptions, pliable, workable, steady, and imperturbable—they extend it toward recollection of past lives. … They recollect their many kinds of past lives, with features and details.

 1Evaṁ me sutaṁ — ekaṁ samayaṁ bhagavā kosalesu cārikaṁ caramāno mahatā bhikkhusanghena saddhiṁ yena sālā nāma kosalānaṁ brāhmaṇagāmo tadavasari.